Jo-CRuiSe/unpublished-posts-enhancement/README.md

 ## Deployment

-Before the deployment begins, check out the file `_config.yml`{: .filepath} and make sure the `url` is configured correctly.
+Before the deployment begins, check out the file `_config.yml`and make sure the `url` is configured correctly.
 Remember to change the `baseurl` to your project name that starts with a slash, e.g, `/project-name`.

 Now you can choose _ONE_ of the following methods to deploy your Jekyll site.